linkerd/website/linkerd.io/content/2/features/ha.md

 kubectl label namespace kube-system config.linkerd.io/admission-webhooks=disabled
 ```

-The Kubernetes API server will omit the proxy injector from the admission phase
+The Kubernetes API server will not call the proxy injector webhook during the
-of all workloads in namespaces with this label.
+admission phase of workloads in namespace with this label.

 If your Kubernetes cluster have built-in reconcilers that would revert any changes
 made to the `kube-system` namespace, you should loosen the proxy injector